wtsi-npg/baton/doc/index.rst

   Add or remove specfic :term:`AVU` s in the metadata on collections and data objects.

+* `baton-metaquery`_

+  Print the paths, metadata and access control lists of collections and data objects matching queries on metadata.

 * `baton-metasuper`

   Replace all :term:`AVU` s in the metadata on collections and data objects.

-* `baton-metaquery`_

-  Print the paths, metadata and access control lists of collections and data objects matching queries on metadata.

-* `baton-chmod`_

-  Modify the access control lists of collections and data objects.

 All of the programs are designed to accept a stream of JSON objects, one for each operation on a collection or data object.
 After each